coq/roadmaps/text/roadmap-8.6.md

 # Tactics

-- [ ] :exclamation: double induction, which is deprecated (but not warned as such), was improved by H. Herbelin, introducing an incompatibility (it succeeds more often).
-Compatibility flag?
+- [ ] :exclamation: Remove the double induction tactic which was deprecated.

-  induction m, n = induction m ; destruct m double induction n m = elim n ; elim m.
-  Decision: remove the double induction tactic.

 - [ ] :exclamation: invariants on (a, b, ...), intropattern for generalized cartesian products